Stephen Hawking: 'His laboratory was the universe' | New Country 923

 WASHINGTON (AP) — Everyone knew of Stephen Hawking’s cosmic brilliance, but few could comprehend it.
 Not even top-notch astronomers.

-In some ways, Hawking was the inheritor of Albert Einstein’s mantle of the genius-as-celebrity.
+In some ways, Hawking was the inheritor of Albert Einstein’s mantle of the genius-as-celebrity, and he died on the 139th anniversary of Einstein’s birth.

 With Einstein, most people are familiar with e=mc2, but they don’t know what it means.
 With Hawking, his work was too complicated for most people, but they understood that what he was trying to figure out was basic, even primal.